tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 which authentication challenges they are willing to respond to, for example by only accepting challenges when the origin is a web site to which the user navigated.

-## Client Identification with Unique Keys
+## Client Identification with Unique Encapsulation Keys

 Client activity could be linked if an Origin and Issuer collude to have unique keys targeted at specific Clients or sets of Clients.

+As with the basic issuance protocol {{ISSUANCE}}, the token_key_id is truncated to a single octet to mitigate the risk of unique keys per client.

-To mitigate the risk of a targeted Issuer Encapsulation Key, the Attester can observe and validate the token_key_id presented by the Client to the Issuer.
-As described in {{issuance}}, Attesters MUST validate that the token_key_id in the Client's TokenRequest matches a known public key for the Issuer.
+To mitigate the risk of a targeted Issuer Encapsulation Key, the Attester can observe and validate the issuer_encap_key_id presented by the Client to the Issuer.
+As described in {{request-one}}, Attesters MUST validate that the issuer_encap_key_id in the Client's TokenRequest matches a known Issuer Encapsulation Key public key for the Issuer.
 The Attester needs to support key rotation, but ought to disallow very rapid key changes, which could indicate that an Origin is colluding with an Issuer to try to rotate the key for each new Client in order to link the client activity.

 ## Origin Identification